 - 1. Call to Order Justice Nancy Saitta, Justice Elissa Cadish, Dr. Cindy Pitlock The meeting was called to order at 10:02 a.m. by Justice Nancy Saitta. - 2.
-Welcome and Introductions (Roll Call)- DCFS Staff

-Justice Elissa Cadish welcomed the Commission members and the public in attendance.
-Justice Elissa Cadish stated she was privileged to be appointed Co-Chair in late 2019.
-It has been a privilege to be a part of the Children's Commission and an opportunity to learn so much about the issues affecting the children involved in the legal system in one way or the other around the whole state.
+Welcome and Introductions (Roll Call)- DCFS Staff of the Children's Commission and an opportunity to learn so much about the issues affecting the children involved in the legal system in one way or the other around the whole state.
 Moving forward, Justice Elissa Cadish looks forward to contributing more to the conversation rather than just listening and learning.
 Justice Elissa Cadish stated she thinks it is a great group, everyone is dedicated to the well-being of children and the citizens of the state of Nevada.
-Justice Elissa Cadish looks forward to share resources, information, and experiences throughout the state of Nevada.
+Justice Elissa Cadish looks forward to having more in person meetings and continuing to share resources, information, and experiences throughout the state of Nevada.
 Justice Elissa Cadish thanked everyone for being present.